SOTA-RAG Series

 LostMinute Travel is our demo application.
 It offers users a convenient chat interface to plan their ideal vacation.
 LostMinute Travel uses a combination of input data to provide the best possible travel advice.
 This includes data mined from travel brochures, Wikipedia pages, travel blogs, and more.

 Our retriever (which we will discuss in edition four of this blog series) has access to many different data stores to most effectively search all available information.
-Since we are dealing with LLMs all data is eventually converted into text including web pages, images (image descriptions), PDF data etc.
+Since we are dealing with language models all data is eventually converted into text including web pages, images (image descriptions), PDF files and other documents.

-A new technique that has gained popularity in the last couple of months/years is vector search.
+A new technique that has gained popularity in the machine learning world is semantic search using vector embeddings.
 It allows you to find relevant pieces of text based on an input query.
-They do so by calculating the Euclidean distance (or other distance measures) to find the nearest neighbors in the vector space.
+Vector databases do so by calculating the Euclidean distance (or other distance measures) to find the nearest neighbors in the vector space, allowing the system to retrieve the most relevant information even when exact keyword matches don’t exist.

-For our vector data, we selected Cloudflare Vectorize.
-We embed all text data into vectors using bge-base-en-V1.5.
+For our vector data, we selected Cloudflare Vectorize as our vector database.
+We embed all text data into vector representations using bge-base-en-V1.5, creating high-quality text embeddings that accurately capture the semantic meaning of our documents.

-One of the reasons we picked Cloudflare as the main cloud provider is its global reach and excellent performance.
-In our initial tests, we measured the following results for inserting new vectors.
+One of the reasons we picked Cloudflare as the main cloud provider is its global reach and excellent performance with load balancing capabilities.
+In our initial tests, we measured the following results for inserting new vectors into the vector database:

 While these numbers are ok, we are mostly concerned with retrieval latency rather than insert latency.
-Retrieval latencies directly influence the perceived performance of the end users.
+Retrieval latencies directly influence the perceived performance of the end users when they submit queries.
 We measure an average latency of ~450 MS for retrieving 20 vectors on an index set up with cosine similarity as the measure for closeness.
 We did not measure any meaningful difference between retrieving one or 20 vectors i.e. k=1 has the same result as k=20.

-These numbers are good but not yet great.
+These numbers are good but not yet great for high-performance RAG systems.
 Luckily Cloudflare has already announced that in V2 of the Vectorize beta, the read and write speed is going to be improved.

 Our ingest pipeline needs a place to store - well everything.
 Our data comes in many forms from text to images to PDF files.
-The wide variety of data types makes an object store the obvious choice.
-Cloudflare has an object store offering known as Cloudflare R2, this will be our data lake.
+The wide variety of data types makes an object store the obvious choice for storing unstructured data.
+Cloudflare has an object store offering known as Cloudflare R2, this will be our data lake where we store and retrieve large amounts of data for our RAG system.

 All data objects including the original input data and all intermediate derived versions of the data are stored in the data lake.
 For example, imagine a Wikipedia page going through our indexer pipeline.
 The indexer breaks a single page into multiple components including the original input, HTML data, text data, images and tables.
-Each of these elements is individually stored in Cloudflare’s R2 buckets.
+Each of these elements is individually stored in Cloudflare’s R2 buckets, allowing our system to retrieve and process them as needed.

-This allows us to keep track of all the data at every step in the pipeline including multiple versions of the same data over time.
+This allows us to keep track of all the data at every step in the pipeline including multiple versions of the same data over time, which helps us maintain accurate information and provide external knowledge to our language model.

 Similar to the other data stores R2 offers great performance and price.
 In our tests, R2 showed 300 MS for reads and 400 MS for writes for a 100KB PDF file.

 Our demo application needs a relational database for two main reasons.
-We need a place to store directly provided tabular data as well as tabular data derived from higher-level data sets.
+We need a place to store directly provided tabular data as well as tabular data derived from higher-level data sets, which enables our system to generate responses with structured information.

 Additionally, since this is a SOTA RAG application as close to real life as possible we need a data store for metadata such as data source, dataset version, data signature, and other relevant metadata.
 This enables data linage, cycling data sources and more (more on that in a later blog post).